yunhaixiang/yunhaimath/research.md

 - Galois representations
 - Ramification theory

-I'm also interested in mathematical logic, especially model theory.
+I also love to learn more about mathematical logic and representation theory.

 ### Publications
 - **This is the title of your paper** \\